-- Contribute to inter-agency working in line with guidance (Working Together to Safeguard Children, 2018) - Provide a co-ordinated offer of early help when additional needs of children are identified - Ensure staff are alert to the various factors that can increase the need for early help. - Working with children's social care, support their assessment and planning processes including the school's attendance at conference and core group meetings - Carry out tasks delegated by the Trust or the local governing body such as training of staff; safer recruitment; maintaining a single central register and complying with the visitor management procedure of issuing green and red lanyards - Complete a Section 11 Compact Audit and submit to the Trust by the end of the first half of the Autumn term each year with the associated action plan.
-Hampshire audit tool (word) - Portsmouth audit tool (excel) select 'Education settings' under The Compact Audit Tool - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the academy. - Treat any information shared by staff or pupils with respect and follow Portsmouth/Hampshire/West Sussex Local Safeguarding Children Partnership procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from department for education (DfE) in accordance with Trust policy and procedures.
+- Contribute to inter-agency working in line with guidance (Working Together to Safeguard Children, 2018) - Provide a co-ordinated offer of early help when additional needs of children are identified - Ensure staff are alert to the various factors that can increase the need for early help. - Working with children's social care, support their assessment and planning processes including the school's attendance at conference and core group meetings - Carry out tasks delegated by the Trust or the local governing body such as training of staff; safer recruitment; maintaining a single central register and complying with the visitor management procedure of issuing green and red lanyards - Complete a Section 11 Compact Audit and submit to the Trust by the end of the first half of the Autumn term each year with the associated action plan. - Portsmouth audit tool (excel) select 'Education settings' under The Compact Audit Tool - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the academy. - Treat any information shared by staff or pupils with respect and follow Portsmouth/Hampshire/West Sussex Local Safeguarding Children Partnership procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from department for education (DfE) in accordance with Trust policy and procedures. - Ensure the correct processes are used for pupils who are absent from education, particularly on repeat occasions and/or prolonged periods and those who are absent from education and the role of the DSL. - Make sure that online safety training is included in staff safeguarding and child protection training, including awareness of the monitoring and filtering systems in place - Regularly review IT monitoring reports and take any actions required - In early years settings, oversee the safe use of technology, mobile phones and cameras in the setting

-E3 - Trust and Local Governing Body responsibilities
+E3 Trust and Local Governing body responsibilities